-There are standard GPI and GPIO pads, 2 each.
+There are standard GPI and GPIO pads, two each.
 Chip can also be communicated to through the two-wire serial interface.

-The chip has four unique power supply requirements: 1.2 V (digital), 1.8 V, 2.8 V, and an analog 1.2 V or 0.4 V.

-These are further divided and in all there are seven power domains and five independent ground domains from the ESD perspective.
+The chip has three unique power supply requirements: 1.2 V, 1.8 V, and 2.8 V. These are further divided and in all there are seven power domains and five independent ground domains from the ESD perspective.